 Visiting Tsuru Island

-The four decades-old 3/4 of an acre Japanese garden was rebirthed in 2011 by Jim Card, Tomiko Takeuchi, and countless volunteers.
-The garden is free and open to the public sunrise to sunset.
+The four decade-old 3/4 of an acre Japanese garden was rebirthed in 2011 by Jim Card, Tomiko Takeuchi, and countless volunteers.
+Tsuru Island is free and open to the public sunrise to sunset.

 Broadleaf evergreens, aesthetically pruned pines, vivid colored azaleas, a dry streambed are contained on an island created by the convergence of Davis Creek and Johnson Creek.
 The Japanese garden sits inside 21 acres of Main City Park.

 After enjoying Tsuru Island, stroll to the south end of the park to the other spaces developed and maintained by the Friends of Gresham Japanese Garden.

 Many enjoy using Tsuru Island for their photo shoot.
 If your party is larger than 5, we request a reservation.